imballinst/imballinst.dev/src/pages/about/index.md

 ### Purpose

-The purpose of this blog is mainly to **share**.
-Sometimes, my posts will have this _rant_ vibes, however, I will try to make them as civil as possible.
+The purpose of this site is mainly to **share**.
+Currently, the content revolves around my posts, but in the future, this may change.
+Sometimes, my posts may have this _rant_ vibes, however, I will try to make them as civil as possible.
 If you want to consume the less "civilized" version, perhaps you might want to visit my Twitter account instead.